-This time last year, I travelled up to Edinburgh four days out of five during Freshers’ Week for the decidedly poor Research Methods Course.
-This is just to mark my final trip.
-I am going to attempt once more to say goodbye.
+This time last year, I travelled up to Edinburgh for four out of five days during Freshers’ Week for the Research Methods Course.
+A year on, this is to mark my final trip.

-Owing to the generous library borrowing allowance for researchers here, I gladly exploited the maximum quota of 25 for most of the second half of the year.
-Minus the small handful returned on the 24th, the ‘climacteric’ day of dissertation submission, there remained 21 to return, including the Passions of the Renaissance anthology and the Cambridge History of Early Modern English Literature, which made for quite a burden to carry up the valley.
+I had the maximum 25 library items on loan for most of the second half of the year.
+With 21 still to return, including the Passions of the Renaissance anthology and the Cambridge History of Early Modern English Literature, it was quite a burden to carry up the valley.

 At Edinburgh’s library, books are to be returned on a single window shelf during open hours.
 There was amusement as the pile almost boarded up the window single-handedly.